MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ne-ntddk-_physical_counter_resource_descriptor_type.md

 ### -field ResourceTypeExtendedCounterConfiguration

 An extended counter configuration register address.
-The register address is contained in the <b>u.ExtendedRegisterAddress</b> member of the <b>PHYSICAL_COUNTER_RESOURCE_DESCRIPTOR</b> structure.
-This value is used only on Intel NetBurst systems.
+This resource is currently unsupported.
+The <b>u</b> member of the <b>PHYSICAL_COUNTER_RESOURCE_DESCRIPTOR</b> structure is not used for this counter resource type.

 ### -field ResourceTypeOverflow

 A counter overflow interrupt.
-The <b>u</b> member of the <b>PHYSICAL_COUNTER_RESOURCE_DESCRIPTOR</b> structure is not used for this counter resource type.
+The interrupt handler to be invoked is described by the <b>u.OverflowHandler</b> member of the <b>PHYSICAL_COUNTER_RESOURCE_DESCRIPTOR</b> structure is not used for this counter resource type.

+### -field ResourceTypeEventBuffer

+An event buffer configuration.
+The configuration of the event buffer threshold, entry size, and overflow handler are described by the <b>u.EventBufferConfiguration</b> member of the <b>PHYSICAL_COUNTER_RESOURCE_DESCRIPTOR</b> structure.

 ### -field ResourceTypeMax

 The maximum value in this enumeration type.

 ## -remarks